pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 4. <ins>Class: **Converter()**

-- <ins>Task</ins>: supports the main functions.
+- <ins>Task</ins>: Supports the main functions.
 The converter class includes the functions to read out the podcast, save it as mp3 and save it as pdf.
 Additionally, the class includes the setting of the rate, the volume and the voice of the podcast.
+Additionally the Class separates Windows-User and MacOS-User because it is necessary to provide different language setting.
+MacOS uses e.g. the `"com.apple.speech.synthesis.voice.anna.premium"`.
+Windows User need to specify the local language settings like `"HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Speech\\Voices\\Tokens\\TTS_MS_DE-DE_HEDDA_11.0")`.

 With `parameter_settings` the user's specifications are considered in the program.
 Several while loops are coded here to warn the user, if he enters information that is not within the definition range and thus cannot be processed by the program.
 At this point, however, the user is prompted again to enter the information correctly.
 If the user answers, whether he wants to use the default settings with `n`, he must enter his desired parameters (=rate, volume) in the context of the queries.
+After the user has specified the rate and volume, he is asked for the desired language.
+If the user selects `e` and thus English, he has the option to choose between a female `f` and male `m` voice.
+If, on the other hand, the user selects `g` and thus the German language, a female voice is used by default.

     def parameter_settings(self):
         """